Mooting in University v Litigation in the Firm

 As a contrast, rather than fictional facts, real world litigation struggles to prove material facts that are in favour of the clients.
 It involves examination of witnesses, presentation of evidence, countless researching hours, and usually takes months (or years in the past) to get a judgment.
 In a moot court, the facts given are not in dispute, and procedures are not an issue.
 It is a fancy, yet over-simplified form of litigation.
 I witnessed counsels striving hard to prove material facts hoping that judgment will be in their favour.

 Moot vs Litigation

 Generally, mooting will involve two teams of two law students, one of whom acts as “leading” or “senior” counsel, and the other take on the mantle as “Junior” counsel.
-The team members decide between decide their roles usually the more experienced mooter will be the senior.
-It was a competition, the worst scenario neither penalty nor damages will be granted.
+The team members decide between themselves and usually the more experienced mooter will be the senior.
+It was a competition, the worst case scenario neither penalty nor damages will be granted.

 Back to the earth, the human resources involved in litigation are far beyond mooting competitions.
 In a litigation firm, it requires a support system “behind the scene”. lf counsel lose their case, their clients shall face the consequences (be it monetary compensation or penal consequence).

 Mooting will start with a moot problem.
 The hypothetical facts given are usually straightforward, without having to prove your case with the tendering of evidence.
 In litigation, the facts were rather complex.
 To convince a judge, counsel will have to collate and present evidence to prove the existence of facts.
 Linking the evidence to the law is usually the biggest challenge.